 I find myself dealing with something along those lines at the moment.
 My due date was Sept.
 16 — now come and gone — and I'… read more »

 The New York Times has a funny story on new software that tries to save you from yourself.
-You start a workday with plenty of productive time ahead of you, but then you’re zapped from one link to the next in your in-box, and then you’re checking everything on Facebook and Twitter, then going back to your inbox, then quickly looking at your work, then… read more »
+You start a workday with plenty of productive time ahead of you, but then you're zapped from one link to the next in your in-box, and then you're checking everything on Facebook and Twitter, then going back to your inbox, then quickly looking at your work, then ten minutes la… read more »

 ...or at least that's the message of Sue Shellenbarger's column this morning in the Wall Street Journal.

-According to a Gallup survey being released today, business owners outrank 10 other occupational groups in overall well-being, even though small business owners often struggle with extreme stress (e.g. meeting a payroll), have le… read more »
+According to a Gallup survey being released today, business owners outrank 10 other occupational groups in overall well-being, even though small business owners often struggle with extreme stress (e.g. meeting a payroll), have less access to co… read more »

 Amanda Steinberg, whose Daily Worth email recently featured one of my USA Today op-eds, has another post from a few days ago about how she spends her time, called "A Day in the Life of a Power Mom."